 Urine testing is most effective during the first few weeks of the keto diet before your body becomes keto-adapted and starts using ketones for fuel.

 Once you are keto-adapted, test strips will show fewer and fewer ketones in the urine, as your body becomes more efficient at using ketones.
-At this point, testing becomes more accurate with blood testing.
+At this point, testing becomes more accurate than blood testing.

 The advantages of urine testing are that there is no finger stick, and no meter with specialized meter test strips to purchase.
-Urine test strips are more affordable.
+Urine test strips #ad are more affordable.
 Due to cost, urine testing allows for more frequent testing than blood testing.